-Deja vu?
-Bulgaria pipeline to face EU scrutiny
+Deja vu: Bulgaria pipeline to face EU scrutiny

 ... or join as a group

-It would "react within its remits" if Bulgaria undermined EU energy security, he added in remarks to EUobserver on Tuesday (11 December).
+The commission would "react within its remits" if Bulgaria harmed EU energy security, he added in remarks to EUobserver on Tuesday (11 December).

-Bulgaria's 484-km pipeline is to ship Russian gas to Europe by linking with Russia's new Turk Stream 2 pipeline to Turkey.
+Bulgaria's 484-km pipeline is to ship Russian gas to Europe by linking with Russia's new pipeline to Turkey, called Turk Stream 2.

-Russia is also building a pipeline to Germany called Nord Stream 2.
+Sefcovic's warning comes amid Russia's plan to also build a pipeline to Germany, called Nord Stream 2.

-Both the Germany and Turkey pipelines go around countries such as Poland and Ukraine, which used to be in Russia's old sphere of influence.
+Its Germany and Turkey pipes go around countries such as Poland and Ukraine.

-This make the region less safe, critics say, by enabling Moscow to cut supplies there while keeping its gas flowing further west in Europe.
+This makes the region, which used to be under Russia's boot, feel less safe by enabling Moscow to cut supplies there while keeping Russian gas flowing to western Europe.

-Its energy moves also come amid geopolitical tension, with Russian military provocations and aggression in the Baltic Sea and Black Sea regions.
+And Russian revanchism is stoking those fears, amid military provocations and aggression in the Baltic Sea and Black Sea regions.

-"Nord Stream 2 and an expanded Turkish Stream pipeline seek to deepen [EU] dependence [on Russia]," a US diplomat said the same day that Sefcovic spoke to this website.
+"Nord Stream 2 and an expanded Turkish Stream pipeline seek to deepen [EU] dependence [on Russia]," a US diplomat, Francis Fannon, said also on Tuesday.

-"They are not commercial projects, they are political tools ... and the Russian state uses energy for coercive political aims," the diplomat warned.
+"They are political tools ... and the Russian state uses energy for coercive political aims," the diplomat said.

 Deja vu?

-Russia's previous project, the even more ambitious South Stream pipeline, was to ship gas directly from Russia to Bulgaria.
+Bulgaria's previous project, the more ambitious South Stream pipeline, was to ship gas directly from Russia via the Black Sea.

 But Moscow abandoned it in 2014 when the EU commission said it violated single market laws.

-Bulgaria, where MPs approved the Turk Stream 2-link project on 30 November, has yet to give Sefcovic details of its plan.
+Sofia, where MPs recently approved the Turk Stream 2-link project, has yet to give Sefcovic details of its plan.

 Its energy and foreign ministries also declined to speak to EUobserver.